Donald Trump Budget Proposal: NASA Climate Science Programs To Take Huge Hit

-President Donald Trump’s budget proposal for 2018 may have the potential to throw a spanner in the works at NASA’s plans to further climate science research, according to new reports from earlier in the week.
+President Donald Trump’s budget proposal for 2018 may have the potential to throw a spanner at the works at NASA’s plans to further climate science research, according to new reports from earlier in the week.

 On Thursday, Trump unveiled a new, $1.15 trillion federal budget proposal, and according to the Baltimore Sun, this could result in reduced expenditures toward some key climate science research programs and initiatives.
 For one, this may mean the elimination of an earth sciences satellite that’s scheduled to launch at NASA’s Goddard Space Flight Center in 2022, with the goal of studying the world’s oceans.

-Currently, the PACE (Plankton, Aerosol, Cloud, Ocean Ecosystem) mission’s satellite is undergoing a battery of tests at Goddard, with the goal of launching it five years from now to perform health checks on our planet’s oceans and monitoring the effects of climate change on these bodies of water.
+Currently, the PACE (Plankton, Aerosol, Cloud, ocean Ecosystem) mission’s satellite is undergoing a battery of tests at Goddard, with the goal of launching it five years from now to perform health checks on our planet’s oceans and monitoring the effects of climate change on these bodies of water.
 One specific goal of the mission is to study how phytoplankton – a type of algae – sucks up carbon dioxide and transforms it into oxygen.

 Donald Trump’s budget plan may also require the “zeroing out” data analysis funding for two instruments connected to the National Oceanic and Atmospheric Administration’s DSCOVR satellite.
 This satellite was launched in 2015 to detect solar storms that may interfere with electronics and other satellites, though the solar instruments will remain funded under the new plan; what may be affected is an Earth-viewing instrument that is used to detect energy emitted and bouncing off our planet’s sunlit side.